TheBoredTeam/boring.notch/README.md

 Say hello to **Boring Notch**, the coolest way to make your MacBook’s notch the star of the show!
 Say goodbye to boring status bars: with Boring Notch, your notch transforms into a dynamic music control center, complete with a vibrant visualizer and all the essential music controls you need.
 But that’s just the start!
 Boring Notch also offers calendar integration, a handy file shelf with AirDrop support, a complete MacOS HUD replacement and more!

- I added a horizontal gesture feature, that enables track control without opening the notch.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/2d5f69c1-6e7b-4bc2-a6f1-bb9e27cf88a8" alt="Demo GIF" />
 </p>